anshu0810/anshu0810.github.io/README.md

 4. Make the repository public so potential employers can see it and initialize the repository with a Readme file.

 5. Click on `add files` and upload your resume in markdown format and name it as **index.md**.
 Make sure that you are working in your **main branch**.
-Etter also mentions the value of markdown in his book *Modern Technical Writing* and says that "Markdown has the cleanest syntax and it is easy to write and read."
+Etter also mentions the value of markdown in his book *Modern Technical Writing* and says that

+>"Markdown has the cleanest syntax and it is easy to write and read."
 Here is a [Cheatsheet](https://www.markdownguide.org/cheat-sheet/) for Markdown syntax.

-**Note: If your resume file is not named as index.md then you won't be able see your website.**
+**Note: If your resume file is not named as index.md then the github pages won't host your resume because it looks for this file.**

 6. Next step is to Clone your repository so you can work offline or make changes to it offline as well.
    * Click on `Code` button and then select `github desktop`.